singhmukesh/Communicator/README.md

 - text-chat

-SightCall Communicator has been created using common web technologies (Rails, Bootstrap, jQuery), and is purposely kept small.
-Not only is it a showcase of SightCall technologies, it is a tutorial of best-practices and idioms to use when embedding SightCall features into your own site.
+SightCall Communicator has been created using common web technologies (Rails, Bootstrap, jQuery), and is purposely kept small so that it can serve as a starting point.
+It is not only a showcase of SightCall technologies, it is also a tutorial of best-practices and idioms to use when embedding SightCall features into your own site.

 Communicator is easy to clone and run on your own servers, or you can try it out by deploying on Heroku.
 (Even a free/hobby account will